Text Size Print

 - Phone number

-Applications must be submitted to Dr. Ling Whitworth electronically by 3/31/2013.
-The award announcement will be made on May 1, 2013.
+Applications must be submitted to Dr. Ling Whitworth electronically by 3/31/16.
+The award announcement will be made in April 2016.

 Chaired by the Director of OAIR, the LAMP committee membership includes the Assessment Coordinator, the Director of General Education, one staff, and two teaching faculty members.
 The committee will review the proposals, recommend the grant recipients, monitor the progress in implementation, coordinate campus wide dissemination of the findings, and assess and report the outcomes of the LAMP project to internal and external agencies.